ctam/moodle-mod-resourcelist/README.txt

 For copyrights and license information please refer to this file, "BSD_License.txt", which is included in the distribution.

+For copyrights and license information on the patch file, moodle19.patch, which modifies part of the Moodle's core code, please refer to the GPL license, "COPYING.txt", distributed with the Moodle source code.

 ABOUT THIS MODULE
 -----------------